The Displacement of London' s Horse Omnibus.

 New Facilities Essential.

 The only suggestion that can be made for the improvement of such a service is that it should be worked in conjunction with other routes, or with a service of motor omnibuses operating a horse-shoe route.
-A suitable motor route, for the purpose, would be : Victoria, through Camden Town, to Finsbury Park, and then, via Lordship Park and Stoke Newington, to C:lapton, and continued down Mare Street and Shoreditch, to the Elephant and Castle.
-This round should prove very remunerative, because many passengers, who now walk to the nearest points art the northern tramways system, would prefer to travel right through by motor omnibus, and, therefore, the service would pay well in all sections, even over the section between Finsbury Park and Clapton, which barely pays with horsed (Iranibuses under present circumstances.
+A suitable motor route, for the purpose, would be : Victoria, through Camden Town, to Finsbury Park, and then, via Lordship Park and Stoke Newington, to Clapton, and continued down Mare Street and Shoreditch, to the Elephant and Castle.
+This round should prove very remunerative, be. cause. many passengers, Nitho now walk to the nearest points on the northern tramways system would prefer to travel right through by motor omnibus, and, therefore, the service would pay well in all sections, even over the section between Finsburv Park and Clapton, which barely pays with horsed omnibuses under present circumstances.
 There is no doubt that members of the public do not care to have to change vehicles in the course of their journeys, and the establishment of through services will attract many who, if it were necessary for them to change omnibuses at one or more points on their journey, would travel by other means, i.e., cab, railway, "tube," or tramcar.

 Cricklewood and Kilburn District.